OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

      - This setting is only available when OpenDDS is compiled with DDS Security enabled.
        If set to 1, enable DDS Security framework and built-in plugins.
        Each Domain Participant using security must be created with certain QoS policy values.
-       See :ref:`dds_security--dds-security`: DDS Security for more information.
+       See :ref:`dds_security`: DDS Security for more information.

      - ``0``